Compasses allow you to steer your boat on a magnetic heading and to take a magnetic bearing.

 Direct reading cards: The heading is read from the side of the card nearest the helmsperson.
 This is more logical for some users, as you don’t have to peer into the compass to see the heading.
 Direct reading cards do not bisect the compass dome, however, and therefore have more movement in rough conditions.

-Dual reading cards: “combi” cards read like both direct and flat cards.
-These are found most often in bulkhead-mounted sailboat compasses, and can be read more easily from the sides than conventional cards.
+Dual reading cards: Read like both direct and flat cards.
+These are almost exclusively bulkhead-mounted sailboat compasses, and can be read more easily from the sides than conventional cards.

 Southern Hemisphere “dip” – All compasses we sell, whether they’re steering compasses, hand bearing compasses or those in our binoculars, are intended for Northern Hemisphere use only.
 We can provide compasses that are “balanced” to compensate for the downward magnetic force that would otherwise cause the card to “tilt” at locations south of the equator.